 Being eco-friendly means living in a way that is not harmful to our mother nature.
 It means living according to the laws nature created and it means respecting what she gave us.

-While it is good to not contribute to the main cause of climate change, it is also very important to do other things that have a positive impact on our planet Earth.
+While it is good to not contribute to the main causes of climate change, it is also very important to do other things that have a positive impact on our planet Earth.
 We should not stop at being vegan but we should continue expanding our awareness and doing everything that we possibly can to save our beautiful planet.

 I want to present three ways on how you can be more eco today, so here they are: